1Suman/karo-pitch/README.md

 # Karo Pitch — Landing Page

-A responsive landing page built for **Karo Pitch**, a startup pitch platform by KaroStartup that connects early-stage founders from Tier-2 and Tier-3 cities across India with active investors.
+A responsive landing page built for **Karo Pitch**, a startup pitch platform by KaroStartup that connects early stage founders from Tier-2 and Tier-3 cities across India with active investors.

 ---